honganasu06/IntelliFile_Compressor/README.md

 ## � Project Overview

-The **Intelligent File Compressor (IFC)** is a research-grade compression tool that demonstrates **Semantic Compression**.
+The **IntelliFile Compressor (IFC)** is a research-grade compression tool that demonstrates **Semantic Compression**.
 Unlike traditional algorithms (Deflate, LZMA) that operate on raw byte streams, IFC parses the *structure* of data files to apply context-aware optimizations.

 ### Core Philosophy
 > "Data is not just bytes; it is information.
 By understanding the information, we can store it more efficiently."